-In case you didn’t know, options market hours run from 9:30 am to 4:00 pm Eastern Standard Time.
-Since the option’s value is derived from the price of the underlying stock, once the underlying stops trading, there’s no reason for options to continue trading.
-So, there is no after hours options trading.
+In case you didn’t know, options market hours run from 9:30 a.m. to 4:00 p.m.
+Eastern Standard Time.
+Since the option’s value is derived from the underlying stock’s price, there’s no reason for options to continue trading once the underlying stops trading.
+So, there is no after-hours options trading.

 What Are Options Trading Market Hours?

-Options trading hours are 9:30 am to 4:00 pm est Monday thru Friday.
+Options trading hours are 9:30 am to 4:00 pm EST, Monday through Friday.
 Same as regular market hours.
 That means that you can only trade options during regular market hours.

-Let’s imagine you decide to buy a call option on ABC stock ($50 calls for $5) ahead of an earnings release.
+Suppose you buy a call option on ABC stock ($50 calls for $5) ahead of an earnings release.
 After closing time and the earning releases, the stock gaps up by 20% to $60.
 You don’t think the gains will hold, so you want to lock in your profits.
 However, the options market is closed.
 What should you do?

-We have a solution for you: You need to short stock against your long call option.
-By selling stock against your long calls, it transforms your position into a long synthetic put.
-The main point here is that you can potentially make money now if the stock suddenly collapses.
+We have a solution: You must short stock against your long call option.
+Selling stock against long calls transforms your position into a long synthetic put.
+The main point is that you can make money if the stock suddenly collapses.